InuDial/agent-mvp/README.md

 - `double` performs nested tool invocation

 These tools are examples, not the architectural center of the repository.

+### `tool-monty`

+`mvp-tool-monty` contains tools that run Monty code through the same kernel
+boundary:

+- `MontyTool` runs Monty snippets and can expose registered host tools as Monty functions.
+- `MontyOsTool` handles supported Monty OS calls, such as `Path.read_text` and `Path.write_text`, by routing them through services like `ctx.fs()`.
+- Monty REPL state is loaded and saved through `ctx.monty_sessions()`, so session persistence remains policy-mediated and auditable.

 Run the end-to-end example with: